by Carol Baxter

 Carol's book about Jessie Miller, The Fabulous Flying Mrs Miller, is being turned into a TV series called The Aviatrix.

-Bored 1920s Australian housewife Jessie Miller joins World War I British aviator Bill Lancaster in a (hopefully) record-setting flight from England to Australia in 1927.
-But aloft in their open-cockpit biplane, events soon spiral out of control.
+Bored 1920s Australian housewife Jessie Miller joins WW1 British aviator Bill Lancaster in a (hopefully) record-setting flight from England to Australia in an open-cockpit biplane.
+Little did they realise ...

 Click HERE to watch a video snippet from this talk (filmed late 2023).